Koziatyn: History

 The village of Koziatyn was first mentioned in 1734.
-The city was founded at the time of construction of Kyiv-Baltic railway.
+The city was founded during the construction of the Kyiv-Balta railway.
 Koziatyn became a town of the Berdychiv district of Kyiv Governorate on July 7, 1874.
 In April 1920, during the Polish-Bolshevik War, the town was captured by Polish forces in what became known as the Raid on Koziatyn.
-In 1923 Koziatyn became the district center of Berdychev okrug.
+In 1923, Koziatyn became the district center of Berdychiv okrug.
 A few years later, the district was included in the Vinnitsa Oblast.
 During World War II, Koziatyn was under German occupation from 15 July 1941 until 28 December 1943.
 It was administered as a part of Reichskommissariat Ukraine from 1 September 1941 until 28 December 1943.

-Economic details

-A total of 13 railways, 5 industrial, and more than 150 private enterprises build up Koziatyn's vivid economy.
-The reason behind the abundant economic growth is town's unique location on an intersection of major railways.
-The railroad business accounts for 90% of town's budget income.
-The food industry is another important source of income.
-The city council started the City Economic Development project in October 2003 in cooperation with the "Ukraine-USA" foundation.
+In 1992, the UOC-KP community was formed in the city.
+In July 2000, the Verkhovna Rada of Ukraine decided to include Koziatyn in the category of cities of regional subordination.

+Demographics

+As of the Ukrainian national census in 2001, the city had a population of 27,155.
+The ethnic composition was as follows:

+Economy

+There are 13 railways intersecting at the town, and the railroad industry accounts for 90% of town's budget income.